linuxha/FarmPark/Sistern/Readme.md

 ## Programmer - TL866II+

-This is the TL866II+ programmer
+This is the TL866II+ programmer under Linux (need to add the code to this repos).
+Because the USB device is not presented as a serial port the device require root access.
+I recommend setting up sudo for this.

 ```
 #+Name: Burn Wattsview-n Sistern code